From data silos to fit for purpose data collection and clear impact

 Low-code platforms come with their own drawbacks and limitations.
 We made sure that we kept the SHS team up to date on progress and any issues we came across.

-The bespoke case management system is now in the pilot phase and already got great feedback from practitioners.
-During this time, we’re identifying and fixing any issues, plus gathering feedback from users to make any necessary improvements to the system.
+The bespoke case management system went through a rigorous pilot testing phase prior to launch.
+We identified and fixed any issues, whilst gathering vital feedback from users to make necessary improvements to the system.

 Helping SHS adapt to the system

-Once the system is ready to use, SHS will experience a big change.
+Once the system was ready to use, SHS experienced a big change.
 It’ll take some time for everyone to get used to it: digital transformation for non-profits is a big job for humans!

 Maintain